-Some business owners assume that contacting multiple commercial real estate agencies is better than seeking the services of one broker, thinking that this increases the number of properties they visit.
+Some business owners assume that contacting multiple commercial real estate brokers is better than seeking the services of one agent, thinking that this increases the number of properties they visit.
 While this makes sense in some ways, it is often not the case, especially in Manhattan.
-In New York City, all commercial real estate brokers source their listings from one property database, so brokers will often show the same spaces to the same prospective tenant.
+In New York City, all commercial real estate brokers source their listings from one property database, so multiple brokers will often show the same spaces to the same prospective tenant.

-Landlords, leasing agents, and property managers all source their listings from an online database exclusively accessible to professionals in the commercial real estate community.
-This listing service displays at least 99% of New York City commercial listings.
+Landlords, leasing agents and property managers all source their listings from an online database exclusively accessible to professionals in the commercial real estate community.
+This listing service displays at least 99 percent of New York City commercial listings.
 Since commercial real estate firms usually do not have proprietary listings, all listing information is generally from a single source.
-In this respect, the commercial real estate market differs from the residential real estate market, where each brokerage firm has their own listings.
+In this respect, the commercial real estate market differs from the residential real estate market, where each brokerage firm has its own listings.

 Achieving a good working relationship with one broker can save valuable time for business owners looking for commercial real estate.
 The partnership helps streamline the search process and increases the likelihood that landlords will take their offers seriously.
-The less people in the mix, the more attention the landlord will give to the tenant.
+The fewer people in the mix, the more attention the landlord will give to a tenant.

-Larger businesses and organizations in New York City often engage the services of a real estate brokerage firm that specializes in tenant representation.
-The firm then represents the client from property search to negotiation process to either lease or purchase commercial real estate.
+Larger businesses and organizations in New York City often employ the services of a real estate brokerage firm that specializes in tenant representation.
+The firm then represents the client beginning with the property search and concluding with the leasing or purchasing negotiation process.
 Formalizing this process involves the tenant and brokerage firm signing an exclusive agency agreement.
-The duration of the agreement is usually between six months to a year.
+The duration of the agreement is usually between six months and a year.
 It stipulates that the firm is bound to use its best efforts to locate a suitable space and negotiate the most favorable lease terms.
 In return, the client agrees to work solely with the firm for the duration of the agreement.

-For a more in depth explanation of exclusive agency agreements and property searches, contact Alan Rosinsky at (212) 447-5403, prinicipal of Metro Manhattan Office Space, Inc.
+For a more in depth explanation of exclusive agency agreements and property searches, contact Metro Manhattan Office Space Principal Broker Alan Rosinsky at 212-447-5403.